Đông Nhi: 2016–17: The Voice Kids, first live show, and The Voice of Vietnam

 On January 22, 2016, at the 21st Golden Apricot Blossom Awards, she won Favorite Ballad Female Singer for the third consecutive time and Top 10 Artists of the Year.
 On January 25, she was enlisted in the 30 Under 30 list by Forbes Vietnam under her real name.

 In the fourth season of The Voice Kids of Vietnam, Nhi coached alongside her boyfriend Ông Cao Thắng.
 On October 2, Nhi had her first live show in eight years, called It's Showtime - Dệt Giấc Mơ Bay.
 On October 8, Nhi won Best Vietnamese Female Artist from the Big Apple Music Awards 2016.
 On November 6, 2016, she won Best Asian Artist at the 2016 MTV EMAs.

 On January 3, 2017, Nhi was a coach on the fourth season of The Voice of Vietnam, alongside Thu Minh, Tóc Tiên, and Noo Phước Thịnh.
 During the same month, Nhi won Artist of the Year at the Yan Vpop 20 Awards, as well as Favorite Female Artist at the Zing Music Awards for the sixth time.

 On February 2, she released the music video for "Cam On" (We belong together), which was filmed in Japan.
 Also in February, she released the music video for "Love Me Too", which was sponsored by Samsung.
 On September 24, she performed "Xin Anh Dung" and "Bad Boy" at the Asia Song Festival 2017.
 On October 5, she released the music video for "Sao chang the vi em", a ballad song; the video was filmed in Taiwan.
 Next month, she released the music video for "Co Ba Sai Gon", written by Only C, which became popular among youth.

 2018–present: Ten on Ten

 On October 4, 2018, Nhi performed at the 2nd ASEAN - Japan Music Festival 2018, representing Vietnam.
 She remixed the song "Nụ cười Việt Nam" and performed "Xin lỗi anh quá phiền".
 For her third studio album, Ten on Ten, Nhi released the music videos for singles "Xin lỗi anh quá phiền", "Giả vờ say" and "Gọi em đi".
 On December 9, the album was released and topped the Vietnamese iTunes chart.

 Personal life

-In November 2019, she got married with singer Ông Cao Thắng in an emotional wedding with a great number of public figures.
-The next year, she gave birth to a girl named Winnie in October.
+In November 2019, she married singer Ông Cao Thắng in an emotional wedding attended by many public figures.
+The following year, in October, she gave birth to a baby girl named Winnie.
+In August 2024, the couple had another daughter.